 Wall sit.
 This one is great for your legs and backside.
 Stand against a wall then slowly slide down until your thighs are parallel to the ground—as if you’re sitting in an imaginary chair.
 Hold it for 60 seconds, stopping to rest if necessary.
 Don’t move on until you reach a minute total.

 Single leg deadlift.
 These are great for your legs and core and build balance.
 Stand with feet together, then slowly reach for the floor with both hands while you lift your right leg behind you, keeping your knee bent.
 Get as close to the floor as you can, then slowly straighten up and switch legs.
 Do 15 reps with each leg.

 Contralateral limb raise.
-Lie on your stomach on the floor with your arms stretched out in front of you.
+Lie on your stomach on the floor of your hotel room with your arms stretched out in front of you.
 Slowly lift one arm and the opposite leg off the floor while keeping the rest of your body still.
 Hold for 5 seconds, lower, and switch limbs.
 Do 10 reps on each side.

 Superman.
 Start in the same position as the limb raise, but this time lift all your limbs at the same time and hold for 5 seconds.
 Do 15 reps.

 Chair dip.
 This one is great for the triceps.
 Sit on the edge of a chair, with your arms straight at your sides and legs straight out in front of you (you’ll be on your heels).
 Now lift yourself off the chair dip down the front of it by bending your elbows and straightening them again.
 Advanced exercisers can make it harder by lifting one leg while you dip.
 Do 15 reps.